priyanujbd23/Data-Centric-Development-Milestone-Project-3/README.md

 ## UX

-This project is for anyone who mihgt need to book a cab for different servces.
-Salad.
-Owing to the busy schedules people often have,
+This project is for anyone who may need to book a cab for different servces.

-The site is comprised of seven main sections.
+The site is comprised of five main sections.
 Each of these section is made up of sub sctions which are the pages for the website.
-These consists primarily of Cab, Brands,, Models, Types, Bookings, Users and Admin sections.
+These consists primarily of Cab, Brands,, Types, Users and Admin sections.

 The Home page contains information about the services on offer.
 The navigation bar contains the following links:
 Cabs - here users can see all availabe cabs which they can click and book.
- Book Cab - users can book a cab directly using this link.
+Add Cab - New drivers can upload cab information and their details directly using this link.
- View Booking - users can view booked cabs.
- Log In -  registered users can login to the cab agency Sign Up - new users can sign up here .
+Log In -  registered users can login to the cab agency Contact - new users can request more information or sign up registeration here .

 For consistency of user experience the site's logo, navigation links and social media links on the page footer are repeated across the site's pages.
 The design and layout is also consistent when viewed on desktop, tablet or mobile